-The amount of notice which you are required to give your tenants when asking that they quit a property depends on how long the tenants have lived as tenants in the property.
+For notice issued before 5 May 2020, the legth of the notice period depends on how long the tenants have lived as tenants in the property.

 - If the tenants have been living in the property for less than 5 years, you must give them at least 28 days' notice.